Computerless Arduino for under $50Start Date: 2011-03-0

 fashionable, instead of bulky and cumbersome.
 The dress has been shown in fashion shows and exhibits

-in Boston and San Francisco, featured on Gizmodo.com, and presented at TEI 2009 by Amanda.
+in Boston and San Francisco and presented at TEI 2009 by Amanda.

 + More information about this project...